PHYSICS 1012 and 1013:

 “I could keep asking questions.
 He made sure everyone understands and is participating.”

-WHAT CAN I EXPECT IF I TAKE PHYSICS 1014?
+WHAT CAN I EXPECT IF I TAKE SUPPLEMENTAL PHYSICS?

 Vital to mastering Physics is getting students to perceive the basic underlying principles.
 (In Physics there are surprisingly very few laws: In Mechanics it’s essentially Newton’s Laws; in Electricity & Magnetism it’s Maxwell’s four equations— though these underlying ideas have enormous power and a multitude of spell-binding ramifications.).
 To that end, these courses let the student see the inherent simplicity in what often at first strikes them as complex.